-PLANNED MAINTENANCE -- [1 MAR 2015] We are in the midst of migrating our email in both hardware and software.
+PLANNED MAINTENANCE -- [27 APR 2015] The SSL certificate has been updated on the new server.
+You should no longer get a warning about an untrusted certificate.
+We are in the midst of migrating our email in both hardware and software.
 We have migrated over 7,000 of our mail users and have about 1,500 to go.
 If you would like to know your status, please use https://tools.west-point.org/users/checkmystatus.mhtml to check.
 If you have *not* been migrated, you cannot use SquirrelMail or IMAP.
 If you have been migrated, all services are working.

 Buying anything from Amazon?
 Make sure you use WP-ORG's Amazon.com portal to make purchases.
 This gives WP-ORG up to a 5% commission at no extra cost to you.
 Who would you rather have that 5% -- Amazon or us?!
 It's a great way to help support WP-ORG!